mmf1982/QTnetCDF/README.md

   The following keys are activated on the tree:
   * double click on variable: plot Supported are 1D, 2D and 3D variables.
   * "d" key is pressed on selected line, attribute information of that group or variable is prited.
-  * "s" key is pressed on selected variable opens it as a detachable table view (for 0D, 1D, 2D and 3D variables.
-Higher dimensions are not supported).
-Note: if it is a group, the program currently crashes.
-If the variable is 3D it shows a slice along the first dimension, This can be changed by a slicer bar and "+"/ "-" buttons.
+  * "s" key is pressed on selected variable opens it as a detachable table view (for 0D, 1D, 2D, 3D and 4D variables.
+Higher dimensions are not supported.
+4D variables with large grids might cause problems because a complete variable is read into memory).
+If the variable is 3D it shows slice 0 along the zeroth dimension, This can be changed by a slicer bar and "+"/ "-" buttons.
+If the variable is 4D, the slice is as for 3D and additionally slice 0 along the first dimension.
+Note that the second slicer always needs have a dimension at least one higher than the first.
+Each slicer also has an entry field where the field number can be entered directly (hit enter key to confirm).
   * "x" data set as x for line plot
   * "y" data set as y for line plot
   * "e" data set as error on x for line plot
   * "u" data set as error on y for line plot
+  * "m" to loaded to misc.
+Data can then be combined with other data via the "/", "*", "+" and "-" buttons.
+Note that a+b/c will be calculated as (a+b)/c.
+The data set here (either as a full 1, 2, 3 or 4 D variable or a 1D or 2D subset) can either be set as x, y or z (as x etc) variable or directly plotted (plot misc)

   ## Plotting